CEDL2017/homework1/README.md

 * **How to compile from source?**
   1. Clone my code files to local.
-  2. Change the train path in and data path in readfile.py.
+  2. Change the train path and data path in readfile.py.
      (**Just modify some path part before place_name list**)

      **obj_label_path、train_path**

 	 ```python